The front of the Happy Burro restaurant - one of the best things to do in Beatty, Nevada

 From time to time the Bureau of Land Management steps and takes some of the wild burros to adoptions centers throughout the western states.
 So if you’ve ever wanted to own a wild donkey from Nevada, here’s your chance.

-8. Snap a Photo of a Junk Airplane
+8. Snap a Photo of an Abandoned Airplane

-Nevada is no stranger to odd roadside attractions and you’ll encounter one of the weirdest right in Beatty.
+Nevada is no stranger to odd roadside attractions and you’ll encounter one of the weirdest ones right north of Beatty.
 The significance of this abandoned airplane on the side of Hwy 95 in not completely clear but it might have something to do with an infamous – or famous – house of ill repute.

-With prostitution being legal in the state of Nevada, who knows if it’s true.
-Whether or not, it’s still one of the odd, but fun things to do in Beatty and it makes a cool photo op in the desert.
+With prostitution being legal – in some form – in the state of Nevada, who knows if it’s true.
+Whether or not, it’s still one of the oddest things to do in Beatty and it makes a cool photo op of an airplane in the desert.

-The Beatty Museum & Historical Society offers an incredible chance to learn more about Beatty and the surrounding area.
-This small but informative museum showcases artifacts, photographs, and exhibits that highlight the rich heritage of the area.
+The Beatty Museum & Historical Society – open every day 10am to 3pm with free admission – offers a chance to learn more about Beatty.
+This small but informative museum showcases artifacts, photographs and exhibits that showcase the rich heritage of the area.

 How to Get to Beatty, Nevada

-The best way to get to Beatty is by car from Las Vegas.
-Take US-95 North from Las Vegas and continue for approximately 100 miles until you reach Beatty.
+From Las Vegas, the best way to get to Beatty is by car.
+Take US-95 North and continue for approximately 100 miles until you reach Beatty.
 The drive typically takes around 1.5 to 2 hours, depending on traffic and road conditions.
+And how many times you stop.

 From Death Valley National Park, take Highway 190 to Daylight Pass Road east (the road is called Highway 374 in Nevada, outside the park) and travel approximately 18 miles into Beatty.
 Don’t forget to stop by the official Death Valley National Park sign.